 - Offering retail support and development activities to offset construction impacts.

 Additional insights gained during the project development are also being addressed through Project communication as well as a range of activation activities during the course of the construction period.

 Council has now established a Rosenthal Project Community Liaison Group which includes representatives from the local community, businesses and landowners.
-The group had its first meeting in July 2017 and will continue to meet during throughout the Project.
+The group will continue to meet during throughout the Project.

-Lane Cove Council is providing support to local businesses who wish to prepare for the construction impact, particularly in the lead up to removal of all car parking spaces in 2018.
-In addition to one on one support from business experts which has been provided in recent months Council is continuing to work closely with a number of businesses in the immediate vicinity of the site to provide specialised support.
+Lane Cove Council has been providing support to local businesses who wish to prepare for the construction impact, particularly with emphasis placed on the lead up to Christmas 2017.
+In addition to one on one support from business experts which was provided to interested businesses, Council continued to work closely with a number of businesses in the immediate vicinity of the site to provide specialised support.
 There are also a number of business support ‘activations’ in terms of events, marketing and shop local initiatives to assist the initiatives that businesses also develop.
-This includes the Lane Cove Night Out held on 27 October which had 30 businesses participate in the VIP shopping night.
+This includes the Lane Cove Night Out, Coffee Carnevale and Lighting of the Christmas Tree events.

 A number of tools such as way-finding, maps for clients and improvements to the local amenity have been identified through consultation with businesses in 2016 and again through the Rosenthal Project Community Liaison Group.
 Support activities will be tailored to the various stages of the construction period and complement Lane Cove’s busy event series in and around the Village.

 Yes.
 Council understands the constraints on parking with the Village which is why the Rosenthal Project is set to increase parking from 170 current spaces to 500 spaces in 2020.